 - Note: I used a liquid sweetener in this recipe, which adds zero carbs, instead of the powdered artificial sweeteners that often use sugars as a base.

-I hope you all have a fantastic Thanksgiving!Thanks for stopping by,
+I hope you all have a fantastic Thanksgiving!All the best in health and fitness,